LoneSalmon/Active-Directory/README.md

 ___

-- I can demonstrator this by doing the following:  <br>
+- I can demonstrate this by doing the following:  <br>
   * Input this command in CMD in DC1: <code><strong>wmic useraccount getname, sid</strong></code>  <br>

   <p align="center">